JoseJuniorTK/AutoNVim2Windows/README.md

-# AutoVim2Windows.ps1
+# AutoNVim2Windows.ps1
-Automatic installation and configuration script for VIM to Windows PowerShell.
+Automatic installation and configuration script for NVim to Windows PowerShell.

 **Usage:**